While we do not recommend injecting drugs we know that safety is important for those who do.

 In the same way that hospitals will use a needle and syringe only once and then dispose of it, this is the gold standard that anyone who injects drugs should also strive for.
 Needles become dull quickly, even after just a few uses.
 Using dull needles causes unnecessary trauma to the veins and surrounding tissue, results in a larger puncture wound and increased bleeding, and is simply not as comfortable as using a new, sharp needle every time.
 Attempting to sharpen a needle (on a matchbook, for instance) is dangerous because it can create a burr on the needle that can cause significant damage to the veins, or weaken the point and cause it to break off in your vein.
 Also, new needles and syringes are sterile as opposed to simply clean, which means they’re free of all biological matter that, if present, can cause infection.
 Using a new, sharp, sterile needle and syringe for every injection and then disposing of it is simply the safest possible way to go.

-AVOID SHARING NEEDLES, SYRINGES, OR OTHER DRUG INJECTION EQUIPMENT.
+AVOID SHARING NEEDLES, SYRINGES, OR OTHER DRUG INJECTION EQUIPMENT

 Blood or other matter that remains in a needle and syringe after someone has used it can be passed on to anyone else who uses that same injection equipment.
 The same applies to cookers, cottons and spoons.
 In this way, life-threatening viruses such as Hepatitis and HIV can be transmitted from one injector to another.
 The only definite way to avoid disease transmission of this sort is to never share needles, syringes, or other injection equipment.
 It is therefore extremely important for every injector to have his or her own set of works, and an ample supply of needles and syringes, so that they never have to share or re-use their own – but especially other’s – injection equipment.

 IF YOU ABSOLUTELY MUST SHARE NEEDLES, SYRINGES, OR OTHER DRUG INJECTION EQUIPMENT, BE SURE TO CLEAN IT THOROUGHLY BEFORE RE-USE.

 If you find yourself in a situation where you must use someone else’s injection equipment or they must use yours, follow the cleaning instructions listed below to reduce the likelihood of transmitting a blood-borne illness.
 Sharing injection equipment even after it has been cleaned is definitely a second-best choice because blood and other matter can remain in a needle or syringe even after cleaning.
 Cleaning needles and syringes is a complicated process that, even if done according to the best scientific advice currently available, is not a 100% fool-proof method of avoiding harmful bacteria, viruses, and other blood-borne pathogens.

 FLUSH YOUR NEEDLE AND SYRINGE WITH WATER SEVERAL TIMES AFTER USE IF YOU PLAN TO RE-USE IT AT A LATER TIME.

 While it is safest to use a new needle and syringe for every injection, if you know that you’ll have to re-use your injection equipment at some later time, be sure to flush it several times with cold or room-temperature water so that it doesn’t become clogged with blood or other matter (see cleaning instructions below).

 HOW TO CLEAN A NEEDLE & SYRINGE.